Special Nuclear Material Licensee Toolkit

 This page includes links to files in non-HTML format.
 See Plugins, Viewers, and Other Tools for more information.

-Consolidated materials guidance is published in "Consolidated Guidance About Materials Licenses" (NUREG-1556), Volume 17, Program-Specific Guidance About Special Nuclear Material of Less than Critical Mass Licenses.
+Consolidated materials guidance is published in "Consolidated Guidance About Materials Licenses" (NUREG-1556).

 Web (HTML) versions of some regulatory guides are available for viewing or downloading at this site.
 In the index for each division of guides, the number of each guide available at this site is underscored.
 All active final and draft guides are also available in NRC's Agencywide Documents Access and Management System (ADAMS).